Global Migration Trends Factsheet

 By the end of 2015, the EU as a whole received over 1.2 million first-time asylum claims, more than double the number registered in 2014 (563,000), and almost double the levels recorded in 1992 in the then 15 Member States (672,000 applications).
 The increase in 2015 is largely due to higher numbers of asylum claims from Syrians, Afghans and Iraqis).

-Almost 1 in 3 first-time asylum applicants in the EU were minors, an 11% increase compared to 2014 levels; also, almost 1 in 5 of these were judged to be unaccompanied by national authorities – the highest number since 2008 and a three-fold increase on numbers registered in 2014.
+Almost 1 in 3 first-time asylum applicants in the EU were minors, a 9% increase compared to 2014 levels; also, 1 in 4 of these were judged to be unaccompanied by national authorities – the highest number since 2008 and a three-fold increase on numbers registered in 2014.

 Still, the vast majority of refugees continue to be hosted by developing countries, particularly those that are proximate to the refugees’ countries of origin: for instance, the bulk of the Syrian refugee population is hosted by Turkey (2.2 million), Lebanon (1.2 million) and Jordan (almost 630,000), according to figures recorded in December 2015.